IU researchers using data to help provide a better understanding of how the addiction crisis is affecting Indiana

-To overcome this challenge and accelerate research that can save lives, Peter Embi and Sean Grannis are leading the development of the Indiana Addictions Data Commons, part of Indiana University's Responding to the Addictions Crisis Grand Challenge.
+To overcome this challenge and accelerate research that can save lives, Peter Embi and Shaun Grannis are leading the development of the Indiana Addictions Data Commons, part of Indiana University's Responding to the Addictions Crisis Grand Challenge.

 The Indiana Addictions Data Commons provides rapid access to critical information by establishing data-sharing agreements among several leading Indiana organizations and preparing this information to be analyzed through powerful computing methods.
 This work involves making many diverse and distinct datasets compatible with one another.

-Participating partners include IU's Regenstrief Institute, which maintains information on more than 13 million patients across more than 100 hospitals; the Indiana state government’s Management Performance Hub, which collects information on public services and their recipients and outcomes and IU’s Polis Center, which gathers a range of data including location-based information about the characteristics of specific Hoosier communities.
+Participating partners include IU's Regenstrief Institute, which maintains information on more than 13 million patients across more than 100 hospitals; the Indiana state government’s Management Performance Hub, which collects information on public services and their recipients and outcomes, and IU’s Polis Center, which gathers a range of data including location-based information about the characteristics of specific Hoosier communities.

 The data commons work will allow individuals' health data to be linked to information about their communities and the public services they receive while protecting patient privacy by ensuring that no names or personal identifying information are connected to the data.

-This data will be made freely available through self-service online data dashboards, which will allow researchers as well as health care providers, policymakers, and the public to directly access the information.
+This data will be made freely available through self-service online data dashboards, which will allow researchers as well as healthcare providers, policymakers, and the public to directly access the information.
 For example, users could select categories from a drop-down menu (such as high school graduation rates, opioid prescriptions, and opioid deaths) for display across a map of the state.
 These tools can be used to help identify people at risk of addiction, direct resources where they are most needed, and evaluate the effectiveness of Indiana’s response to the addiction crisis.